 - Location: Strongsville, OH, in Mill Stream Run Reservation, 20 miles southwest of Cleveland

 - Best For: New riders looking for a hearty ride

-Nestled in the Cleveland metro area, Mill Stream Run Reservation is a park that offers up numerous recreation opportunities.
-In addition to the paved All-Purpose Trail, there are two shared-use trails that are open to biking.
+Nestled in the Cleveland metro area, Mill Stream Run Reservation is a park that offers numerous recreation opportunities.
+In addition to the paved All-Purpose Trail, there are two shared-use trails open to biking.
 However, be sure to stay on the biking trails, as there is a hiking-only trail that you could accidentally end up on if you aren’t careful.
 If you’re heading out with non-riders, the park also offers hiking and horse trails, plus fishing, boating, archery, picnic spots and more, as well as several programs and events to keep all parties entertained.

 - Location: Swanton, OH, in Oak Openings Preserve, 25 miles west of Toledo

 - Best For: Families and beginners looking for some unique trails

 Oak Openings Preserve is a great park with an extensive 12-mile mountain bike trail system.
 The park also boasts trails for hiking, skiing and horseback riding.
 Though most of the bike trails in this park are rated easy to intermediate, the numerous bridges and wooden boardwalks make riding in this area truly unique.
 The bike trails at Oak Openings are perfect for a family outing or for new riders looking to get out for a spin.
 Plus, with a few optional features on the trails, this is an ideal place to practice and improve your skills.